oskarlh/cmath-js/README.md

 # cmath-js

-Implementations of some of C's math functions in JavaScript/TypeScript:
+Implementations of some of C's math functions in TypeScript/JavaScript.

-- abs & fabs
+## Floating-point functions
 - copysign
+- fabs
 - frexp
 - hypot
 - ldexp
 - nextafter
 - pow
 - signbit

+## Integer functions
+These accept either a `number` or a `bigint`:
+- abs